1 James, a bondservant of God and of the Lord Jesus Christ, to the twelve tribes that are scattered abroad.1 Greetings.

 The Sin of Personal Favoritism

-2 My brothers, do not hold the faith of our Lord Jesus Christ, the Lord of glory, with any sort of personal favoritism.
-2 For suppose a man comes into your assembly wearing gold rings and fine apparel, and then a poor man wearing shabby clothes enters as well.
-3 If you look upon the man wearing fine apparel and say to him, “Sit here in a good place,” and then say to the poor man, “Stand over there,” or, “Sit here at my footstool,” 4 have you not made distinctions between yourselves, and become judges with evil motives?
-5 Listen, my beloved brothers: Has not God chosen the poor of this world to be rich in faith, and to be heirs of the kingdom that He promised to those who love Him?
-6 But you have dishonored the poor man.
-Do not the rich oppress you?
-Are they not the very ones who drag you into the courts?
-7 Do they not blaspheme the fair1 name by which you are called?
-8 If you really fulfill the royal law by living in accordance with this Scripture—“You shall love your neighbor as yourself”2 —you are doing well; 9 but if you show personal favoritism, you are committing a sin and stand convicted by the Law as transgressors.
-10 For whoever keeps the whole Law, yet stumbles in just one point, is guilty of breaking it all.
-11 For He who said, “Do not commit adultery,”3 also said, “Do not murder.”4 Now if you do not commit adultery, but you do commit murder, you have become a transgressor of the Law.
+2 My brothers, show no partiality as you keep faith in1 our Lord Jesus Christ, the Lord of glory.
+2 For suppose a man enters your assembly wearing gold rings and fine apparel, but after that a poor man wearing shabby clothes.
+3 Now if you look at the man wearing fine apparel and say to him, “Sit here in a good place,” and then say to the poor man, “Stand over there,” or, “Sit here at my footstool,” 4 have you not made distinctions among yourselves, and so become judges with evil motives?
+5 Listen, my beloved brothers: Has not God chosen the poor of this world to be rich in faith, and to be heirs of the kingdom he promised to those who love him?
+6 Yet you have dishonored the poor man!
+Don’t the rich oppress you?
+Aren’t they the very ones who drag you into the courts?
+7 Don’t they blaspheme the fair2 name by which you are called?
+8 If you truly fulfill the royal law by living in accordance with this Scripture—“You shall love your neighbor as yourself”3 —you are doing well.
+9 But if you show partiality, you are committing sin and stand convicted by the Law as transgressors.
+10 For whoever keeps the whole Law but stumbles at just one point has broken the entire code.4 11 For he who said, “Do not commit adultery,”5 also said, “Do not murder.”6 Now if you don’t commit adultery but do commit murder, you have become a transgressor of the Law.
 12 Therefore, speak and act as those who will be judged by the law of liberty.
-13 For judgment5 will be without mercy to him who has shown no mercy.
+13 For judgment7 will be without mercy to him who has shown no mercy.
 Mercy triumphs over judgment.

 Living Faith Works!